Copenhagen for a student – a guide to the city

 Have some fun in Copenhagen

 So, you’re in Copenhagen and looking for places for entertainment?
 Head to Vesterbrogade 3, to the Tivoli Gardens.
-This is a famous amusement park right in the center of Copenhagen.
+This is a famous amusement park right in the centre of Copenhagen.
 It is a spectacular garden, beautiful in each season, there are great historic architecture, restaurants and cafes and a wooden roller coaster from 1914!
 Tivoli is open all year round and is especially beautiful around Christmas time.
-There is another amusement park worth visiting but you have to leave the city center, a 10-minute drive north to Klampenborg, Dyrehavevej 62.
+There is another amusement park worth visiting but you have to leave the city centre, a 10-minute drive north to Klampenborg, Dyrehavevej 62.
 Bakken Amusement Park (also called Deer Park Hill) opens seasonally.
 There is plenty of attractions as well as beautiful surroundings.

 Food shopping might be fun as well – go to Frederiksborggade 21 to visit the food market called Torvehallerne.
 It is a perfect place for breakfast, lunch, dinner and grocery shopping.
 Or you can just browse around as it offers many shops with Danish delicacies, local vegetables, fresh fish and much more.